Skip To Main Content

 Live Well @ Home

 Live Well San Diego offers great tips, resources, and activities from community partners to help residents Live Well @ Home with kids of all ages.
-The resources are organized into categories, including physical activity, mindfulness and social connection to help you find the right tools to match your needs.
+The resources are organized into categories, including physical activity, mindfulness and social connection and education to help you find the right tools to match your needs.

 Resources